 – Brian Rae Sangalang/ Team Leader, CDD

-If you find it difficult to get up every morning, maybe it’s time you should start with a new routine so you can reset your body clock and discipline yourself more.
+If you find it difficult to get up every morning, here’s a take on punctuality tips: maybe it’s time you should start with a new routine so you can reset your body clock and discipline yourself more.

 “If alam mo sa sarili mo na dapat within this time nasa office ka na, eh dapat ayusin mo ang body clock mo.
 Also, kailangan mong panindigan ‘yun (routine) na hindi ka dapat malate.”